AliRn76/panther/docs/docs/index.md

 ## Panther
-<b>is a fast &  friendly, web framework for building async APIs with Python 3.11+</b>
+<b>Is A Fast &  Friendly, Web Framework For Building Async APIs With Python 3.11+</b>

 <hr/>